University of Sheffield: Notable alumni

 Writers who attended the university include two-times Booker Prize winner Hilary Mantel, Lee Child, Andrew Grant, Brooke Magnanti (Belle de Jour), Lindsay Ashford and Katie B. Edwards.
-Actors and actress Brian Glover, Ian Hallard, Rachel Shelley and Eddie Izzard were students at the university.
+Actors and actress Brian Glover, Ian Hallard, Rachel Shelley and Suzy Eddie Izzard were students at the university.
 Notable Sheffield alumni in religion includes Dean of Westminster Abbey Wesley Carr, Dean of Christ Church of Oxford Martyn Percy, General Secretary of Action of Churches Together in Scotland Stephen Smyth, and Archbishop of Sydney Glenn Davies.
 Many pioneers were students at the university, including first British astronaut Helen Sharman, Polar explorer Roy Koerner, and the first female pilot to fly solo from London to Australia Amy Johnson.
 Sheffield students have also excelled in sports.
 Jessica Ennis-Hill and Hollie Webb are Olympic gold medalists.
 Bryony Page and Nick Beighton have won medals at the Olympics and Paralympics respectively.
 Notable alumni in sports also include Herbert Chapman, Zara Dampney, Catherine Faux, Tim Robinson and David Wetherill.

 Warburg Medal winning scientist Hans Kornberg have been studied at Sheffield, along with Olive Scott and Donald Bailey, inventor of the Bailey bridge.
 Sheffield's Department of Chemistry has also educated two winners of the Nobel Prize in Chemistry.